 They are generally nearfield monitors so you can use them in any environment, either its the space just beside your bedroom’s bed or a fully professional and acoustically treated studio.

-And of course, they are widely used for mixing purpose so you can also use them for that purpose.
+And of course, they are widely used for mixing purposes so you can also use them for that purpose.

 If your main purpose is audio mixing then always go for active monitors.

-I know you are wondering that what is headroom?
+I know you are wondering what is headroom?

 So here is the definition.